chadrik/types-PySide/README.md

 | [PySide2-stubs](https://pypi.org/project/PySide2-stubs/)             | Reprocesses official stubs using [libcst](https://libcst.readthedocs.io/en/latest/) | better   |
 | [types-PySide2](https://pypi.org/project/types-PySide2/)             | Uses mypy's [stubgen](https://mypy.readthedocs.io/en/stable/stubgen.html)         | best     |

-`python-qt-tools/PySide2-stubs` is pretty good, but it still produced hundreds of errors in our code base.
+[PySide2-stubs](https://pypi.org/project/PySide2-stubs/) is pretty good, but it still produced hundreds of errors in our code base.
-One thing I really like about the project, however, is the set of tests that serves to both demonstrate PySide runtime behavior _and_ prove that the stubs are accurate, so I've heavily borrowed from that.
 I considered contributing new features to that project, but the approach of using an AST/CST parser to modify an upstream set of bad official stubs to make them good is convoluted and prone to errors from upstream changes.
 This project uses mypy's official `stubgen` tool to directly generate stubs, with a set of corrections applied.
-Corrections are primarily defined through a dictionaries that map classes/methods/args to fixes which are applied during stub generation.
-In the process of creating these stubs I made a bunch of improvements to mypy's `stubgen` tool which should benefit me and other stub creators in the future, rather than persisting and working around PySide's own mediocre `PySide2.support.generate_pyi` tool.

 ## Features and fixes